 About

 My name is Mordechai Rorvig.
-I'm a former physicist and sometimes technical writer who first began working as a freelance science journalist in 2019, going on to write stories for outlets like New Scientist, Scientific American, Wired, Vice, and Nautilus.
-In 2022, I served as Quanta Magazine's first staff writer for AI and computer science.
+I'm a science journalist who has written stories for outlets like New Scientist, Scientific American, Wired, Vice, and Nautilus.
+In 2022, I served as Quanta Magazine's first staff writer for AI and computer science, and in January 2025, I self-published the first book project telling the story of how deep links between brain cortexes and AI programs have been discovered.
+You can learn more about my background and prior work on my personal homepage.

 Why subscribe?